Have you ever wondered if it is possible to install WordPress locally?

-Local by Flywheel is a productivity-boosting WordPress development tool from Flywheel hosting (you do NOT need to be a Flywheel hosting customer to use the plugin – but Flywheel customers do get some cool extra features that are specific to the platform).
+Local by Flywheel is a free productivity-boosting WordPress development tool from Flywheel hosting.
+However, you do NOT need to be a Flywheel hosting customer to use the plugin, although their customers do get some cool extra features specific to the platform.

-Despite my personal decision, Local has a number of advantages over XAMPP because of how much control it gives you over your development environment.
+Local has several advantages over XAMPP because of how much control it gives you over your development environment.